Whatsapp Icon

 Support groups offer a platform for sharing experiences, fears, and successes.
 Organizations such as the Cancer Support Community and The American Cancer Society provide listings for local and online support groups specifically geared towards those affected by cancer and their families.
 These groups can be invaluable in offering empathy, advice, and encouragement from those who truly understand the journey.

-Counseling or therapy can also be an essential resource.
+Counselling or therapy can also be an essential resource.
 Licensed professionals specializing in oncology social work or psychology can offer tailored guidance and coping strategies.
-Many hospitals and cancer treatment centers have oncology social workers available to help navigate the emotional aspects of diagnosis, treatment, and recovery.
+Many hospitals and cancer treatment centres have oncology social workers available to help navigate the emotional aspects of diagnosis, treatment, and recovery.

 Nutritional Support